seamusabshere/seamusabshere.github.com/_posts/2013-09-25-super-easy-way-to-dump-hstore-to-csv.md

 ---
 layout: post
-title: "Super easy way to dump HStore to CSV"
+title: "[out of date] Super easy way to dump HStore to CSV"
 description: "Sometimes you just want to see your HStore table in Excel..."
 category:
 tags: [postgres, database, sql, hstore, csv]